PawaraGunawardena/profile-manager/README.md

     * Add new "serviceAccount" variable into 'config_for_storage' variable and path of the generated (downloaded) .json file set as the value of "serviceAccount"

+How To Run:

+## If default Python of the machine is Python 3, from the main folder run in the command line:

+    python main.py

+## If default Python of the machine is Python 2, from the main folder run in the command line:

+    python3 main.py

 ## Functions provided and description of UI